Village boy to Balakot hero: Meet Squadron Leader Pankaj Arvind Bhujade

 He did his schooling up to 5th standard in the Zila Parishad (ZP) School in Madheli and later joined the Sainik School at Satara in western Maharashtra, it said.

-Subsequently, he qualifiedfor the Pune-based NationalDefence Academy, which he joined in 2003.
+Subsequently, he qualified for the Pune-based NationalDefence Academy, which he joined in 2003.
 He got commissioned in the Indian Air Force in 2007, the release said.

 His parents are based in Nagpur, it added.